Tropical Storm Nicole topples beachfront homes into ocean

 Nicole made landfall as a Category 1 hurricane at about 3 a.m.
 Thursday near Vero Beach, but caused no significant damage there, officials said.
 Part of a fishing pier washed away in Lauderdale-by-the-Sea, but the brunt of the storm hit north of its center.
 By 1 p.m., Nicole’s maximum sustained winds were down to 45 mph (70 kph) as it moved toward Tallahassee.

-The rare November hurricane left south Florida sunny and calm as it moved up the peninsula, but it could dump as much as 6 inches (15 centimeters) of rain over Blue Ridge Mountains by Friday, the hurricane center said.
+The rare November hurricane could dump as much as 6 inches (15 centimeters) of rain over Blue Ridge Mountains by Friday, the hurricane center said.
 Flash and urban flooding will be possible as the rain spreads into the eastern Ohio Valley, Mid-Atlantic, and New England through Saturday.

 Nicole was the first hurricane to hit the Bahamas since Hurricane Dorian, a Category 5 storm that devastated the archipelago in 2019.
 For storm-weary Floridians, it is only the third November hurricane to hit their shores since recordkeeping began in 1853.